-First up there is the obvious international expansion.
-I mean the figures for Mexico alone are astonishing.
-In 1992 the average Mexican drank 292 company beverages a year.
-By 2012 that figure had grown to 745.
+It would be tempting to assume this has been a poor period for the company.
+I mean, we are talking about core product volume in its core market not really growing over thirty years.
+That said, just take a look at the list of things this domestic profit engine has funded.
+First up, there is the obvious international expansion.
+The figures for Mexico alone are astonishing.
+In 1992, the average Mexican drank 292 company beverages a year.
+That figure had grown to 745 by 2012.
 Bear in mind that these are per-capita figures.
-Over the same time frame the population of Mexico rose from roughly 88 million to just over 120 million.
-We’re probably talking about billions of dollars in incremental profit over the years from that one country alone.
+The population of Mexico rose from roughly 88m to just over 120m over the same period.
+We are probably talking about billions of dollars in incremental profit over the years from that one country alone.

-Now, as it stands Coca-Cola stock offers a 5% earnings yield.
-On top of that, the company can try to do four things to boost growth.
-Firstly, it can attempt to increase worldwide per capita consumption of its products.
-Secondly, global population growth could do heavy lifting on its own should that prove difficult.
-Thirdly, it can make its underlying operations more profitable.
-Finally, it could use its current $10 billion annual profit engine to do other things (e.g. acquisitions).
-Despite it being a poor performer over the past few years I think the path to double-digit long term returns isn’t as tough as it seems.
+The reason I mention all this is because the company has come under fire for lack of growth.
+I mean, it has spent $4b on advertising in each of the last three years.
+Global unit case volume for that period reads like this: 29.2b (2015), 29.3b (2016) and 29.2b (2017).
+Now, the stock currently offers a 5% earnings yield.
+On top of that, the company can do four things to boost growth.
+Firstly, it can increase worldwide per-capita consumption of its products.
+Secondly, global population growth can add nominal gains on top.
+Thirdly, it can make underlying operations more profitable.
+Finally, it could use its current $10b annual profit engine for things like acquisitions.
+Despite it being a poor performer over the past few years, I think the path to double-digit long-term returns isn’t as tough as it seems.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!